 soundtrack to help the audience better grasp what’s happening, I found it to be somewhat distracting from the music especially given the short lengths of the songs.
 If only Gordon had chosen to use more sung verses versus spoken dialogue during the songs.
 Unfortunately that was a common problem I had with the music.
 I was left wanting so much more!
 But I will say that his choice to place the action in the 1960s is useful in that it better matches the modern musical choices he has made including an odd lyric choice about vomiting.

-Highlights were “Home”, “Emma” and “The Epiphany” with honourable mentions going to “So This Is How Love Feels” and “Should We Ever Meet”.
+“Home”, “Emma” and “The Epiphany” with honourable mentions going to “So This Is How Love Feels” and “Should We Ever Meet”.

-The cast features Kelli Barrett (Broadway’s Doctor Zhivago, Wicked) as the titular character, as well as Caitlin Brooke, Lauren “Coco” Cohn, Adam Daveline, Richert Easley, Timothy Gulan, Brian Herndon, Pamela Winslow Kashani, Dani Marcus, Don Richard, Sharon Rietkerk, and Will Reynolds.
+Kelli Barrett (Broadway’s Doctor Zhivago, Wicked) as the titular character, as well as Caitlin Brooke, Lauren “Coco” Cohn, Adam Daveline, Richert Easley, Timothy Gulan, Brian Herndon, Pamela Winslow Kashani, Dani Marcus, Don Richard, Sharon Rietkerk, and Will Reynolds.

 Kelli Barrett (Emma) has a gorgeous soprano that does Paul Gordon’s music justice and makes for pleasant listening from start to finish.
 If there’s any complaint about her performance it is just that it is all too brief with